 In general, however, a more elaborate learning process is required.
 The individual needs to step back from his or her actual decision-making activity, where the extrinsic characteristics dominate over the intrinsic characteristics.
-He or she should attempt to make an overall evaluation, including undertaking some critical self-examination, or resort to what has been called "double-loop learning" (see Argyris and Schön 1978).
+He or she should attempt to make an overall evaluation, including undertaking some critical self-examination.
 As such elaborate learning is more costly, and is itself subject to errors, individuals are not able to fully correct their mispredictions within a reasonably short period of time.
 In many cases, they are not capable of making any correction, so that the misprediction of future utilities persists over time.

-Limited learning can well co-exist with people's partial awareness of themselves or others mispredicting utility.9 Many people talk, for example, about the difficulties and mistakes they experience in balancing their working life with their personal life.
-Yet, on a case-by-case basis, they still make decisions underestimating intrinsic attributes relative to extrinsic attributes.10
+Limited learning might well co-exist with people's partial awareness of themselves or others mispredicting utility.
+Many people talk, for example, about the difficulties and mistakes they experience in balancing their working life with their personal life.
+Yet, on a case-by-case basis, they still make decisions underestimating intrinsic attributes relative to extrinsic attributes.